Finding Freedom in the Kitchen

 — — — — —

-It was a slippery slope, but I loved every minute of it.
 He’s succinct, a little gruff, and the author of one of the most beautiful baking books I’ve ever read.
 Now remember, I collect books, so I’ve seen a fair few.

 But this one stands out.
 The photography.
 The design.
 The memories woven into the pages and the recipes themselves.
 Solid, straightforward, perfect.

-Watching The Great British Baking Show ignited a long-burning bread fever in me.
+Watching The Great British Baking Show ignited a bread fever in me.
 The cakes, tarts and biscuits are charming.
 But the bread?

 Bread is magic.